-[Name of defendant] claims as a defense that the [product] was modified or altered by someone.
-To prove this defense, [name of defendant] must show (1) that the product was altered or modified after it sold the product; (2) that the alteration or modification changed the manufacturer's intended purpose, use, construction, function, design, or manner of use of the product; and (3) that the modification or alteration either caused or substantially contributed to [name of plaintiff]'s injury.
+[Name of defendant] claims that the [product] was modified or altered by someone.
+To prove this defense, [name of defendant] must show (1) that the [product] was altered or modified after it sold the [product]; (2) that the alteration or modification changed the manufacturer's intended purpose, use, construction, function, design, or manner of use of the [product]; and (3) that the modification or alteration either caused or substantially contributed to [name of plaintiff]'s injury.
 If [name of defendant] proves these things, you may consider this defense when apportioning fault on the Special Verdict form.